croffler/hugo-test/site/content/xap102/global-http-session-sharing-configuration.markdown

 {{% comment %}}

 The example can be deployed into any web server (Tomcat, JBoss, Websphere, Weblogic, Jetty, GlassFish).
-It demostrates Single Application Session Sharing configuration.
+It demonstrates Single Application Session Sharing configuration.

-1. Download the demo web application {{%download /download_files/demo-app.war%}}.
+1. Download the demo web application {{%download "/download_files/demo-app.war"%}}.
 2. Deploy a space named **sessionSpace**.
 You may have a single instance Space or deploy a clustered Space using the command line , GS-UI or the Web-UI.
 3. Deploy the `demo-app.war` into Tomcat (or any other app server).
 4. Start your browser and access the web application via the following URL: http://localhost:8080/demo-app